sproaty/whyteboard/README.txt

 - Text input box will overwrite anything drawn "over" it
 - Placing a Text onto the Whyteboard tab can't be undone (but will be saved)
 - Some operations can't be undone
-- No "are you sure you want to quit" box thing
 - Can merge many save files into one, should only be able to load one save at a time
 - Hard to actually see the text boxes' locations without adding in borders